-Fast-growing companies are staying private longer, which helps foster innovation but can also present employee retention challenges.
+Fast-growing companies are staying private longer, which may help foster innovation but can also present employee retention challenges.
 In an effort to keep talent, private companies looking to reward valued employees often initiate liquidity events, including tender offers.

 Traditional tenders 101

-A private company tender offer is a company-sponsored liquidity event that allows employees and other key investors to ‘tender’ or sell shares to an offeror(s) while a company is still private.
-This allows employees and early investors to exchange a portion of their shares for cash, though they have to agree to the pre-negotiated price that the offeror(s) fixes for those shares.
-These events often follow a company’s VC fundraising round.
+So, what is a stock tender offer?
+A private company tender offer is a company-sponsored liquidity event that typically allows some or all employees and other key investors or shareholders to ‘tender’ or sell shares to an offeror(s) while a company is still private.
+This allows employees and early investors to sell a portion of their shares for cash, though they have to agree to the specified price that the offerors fix for those shares.
+These events often follow or happen at the same time as a company’s VC fundraising round.

-Due to lack of technology, traditional private company tenders have limited a company's capabilities to offer the optimum solution for their employees, the companies and the investing community.
-For organizations that want their employees and investors to receive the best price possible, it may be time to consider a new format.
+Due to lack of technology, traditional private company tenders limited a company's capabilities to offer the optimum solution for their employees, the company, and the investing community.
+For organizations that want their employees and investors to receive the best liquidity opportunities possible, it may be time to consider a new format.

 Benefits of a modern marketplace

-This methodology allows a broader pool of people to benefit – employees cash out at a higher price, multiple investors can participate in the offer, and companies gain insights into market-based pricing to ensure their workforce is receiving the best offer.
+This methodology may allow a broader pool of people to benefit – employees cash out at a potentially higher price, multiple investors can participate in the offer, and companies gain insights into market-based pricing to ensure their workforce is receiving the best offer.

 Maintain control of the cap table

 Executives interested in alternatives for customized liquidity programs also don’t have to forfeit control over their cap table.
-When leveraging the auction mechanism on a modern marketplace, they’re able to set parameters and criteria around who can invest in the offer, providing control from start to finish.
+When leveraging the auction mechanism on a modern marketplace, they’re still able to set parameters and criteria around who can invest in the offer, providing control from start to finish like in a traditional private tender offer.